 University staff is important

-Many universities have implemented programmes related to substance use among students.
+Nearly all universities have implemented programmes related to substance use among students.
 KUPLA supports university staff doing work related to well-being and guidance in developing and implementing the substance abuse programme for students.
+In addition to this, KUPLA offers training for university staff on how to talk about substances and mental well-being with students.
 According to a survey from Preventiimi in 2017, young adults aged 18–29 want more discussion about substance use and considered educational institutions to be the best places to discuss these topics.

 KUPLA is being jointly organised by EHYT and Nyyti, and will be implemented between 2018 and 2020.
 Partners in the programme include the National Union of University Students in Finland (SYL), University of Applied Sciences Students in Finland (SAMOK), Finnish Student Sports Federation (OLL) and the Finnish Student Health Service (FSHS).